sisong/hsynz/README.md

     saving diffInfo to cache file for optimize speed when continue sync patch;
   -patch#diffFile
     local patch(oldPath+diffFile) to outNewPath;
+  -U
+    set hsynz_file_url is the original file before compress, please ignore the compress info in hsyni_file and directly access the data of hsynz file without decompress.
   -cdl-{0|1}        or  -cdl-{off|on}
     continue download data from breakpoint;
     DEFAULT -cdl-1 opened, need set -cdl-0 or -cdl-off to close continue mode;